likhia/ocp4.7-workshop/lab-workshop-content/workshop/content/exercises/02-crw.md

 * `Build Successful` will be showed in the Terminal if successful.
 If you encounter error,  please check with the instructor or lab assistant.
 ![CodeReady Workspace 05](./images/02/crw-05.png)

-* Click on 'Run' to build the application.
+* Click on 'Run' to run the application.
 Click on [Open in Preview].
 ![CodeReady Workspace 06](./images/02/crw-06.png)

 * You will see the spring boot application open in preview pane.
 Click on [Invoke] button.
 You will see the result as `{"content":"Hello, World!"}`.